Creighcl/wilo/README.md

 Intent is to open this in a terminal on my home or work laptop and just type `wilo` and get a glance of my objectives, what's ready to work, and what the very next actionable items are on each.

 ### Installation
+- Requires NodeJS 8+
 - Clone the repo
 - `npm install && npm link && wilo init`
-- Create your first project: `proj add "My first project"`
+- Create your first project: `pro add "My first project"`

 ### Structure